dominiquedevriese/ogp-notes/modular_effects.md

 Before we look at concrete examples, we want to take a step back and mention two points about how external effects are different from internal effects and how they are similar.
 We will explain that (1) contrary to internal effects, external effects affect the correctness of software directly rather than indirectly, but (2) similar to internal effects, it is useful to keep external effects abstract in other components.

-### External effects are of direct importance
+### External effects are of direct importance.

+[AVM: I don't fully understand the difference.
+"breaking a representation invariant will only indirectly affect the correctness of the software as a whole" If a private method unexpectedly crashes on some range of inputs, it can directly affect clients of the class.
+I think I don't understand the way you use "indirectly" in this subsection.]

 Some of the techniques that we have already seen in previous chapters enforce some kind of restriction on internal effects.
-Particularly, representation invariants enforce that internal state of an object is never modified in such a way that it breaks the representation invariant.
+For instance, representation invariants enforce that the effect of mutating the internal state of an object in a method never results in a new inconsistent state.
 When we use a representation invariant to constrain the internal effects of methods, this is not of direct importance in the sense that human users of the software or other systems it communicates with will never directly observe this internal state.
 Instead, we only use representation invariants to make it easier to satisfy contracts, i.e. validate postconditions, preserve class invariants etc.
+[AVM: I don't understand the following sentence ("indirectly affect").]
 In this sense, representation invariants are only indirectly important: breaking a representation invariant will only indirectly affect the correctness of the software as a whole.
 Ultimately, internal effects are only ever a means to an end, an implementation detail that is unobservable to outside systems and humans and only used internally to implement methods.